andrew-banister/Automating_Advising_Assignments/README.md

 Automating Academic Advising Assignments

-Andrew Banister, Salma Chiheb, John Daniels, Heather Gronewald, Jordan King, Paris Nelson
+co-authored by Andrew Banister, Salma Chiheb, John Daniels, Heather Gronewald, Jordan King, Paris Nelson

 Sample Student Data.xls is created from a random name generator with an expected distribution of majors for students entering Southwestern.
 StudentList.txt is the version to be read by the program.